670 Class Syllabus

 HOMEWORK:

 Assignment #7(50 points): Document your day with your smartphone.
 Consider the places you go, people you encounter and the situations you are involved in.
 Be creative, be visual, but do not direct.
 Best 6 to 8.
-Images due before class on March 15th.
+Images due before class on next week.

 Presentation of Mid-Term Portfolios.
 A collection of no less then 15 and no more then 20 of your best images from the first half of the semester.
 These images should be ones not handed in as part of a previous assignment, but can be from any assignment handed out.
 They can also be images that you took on your own.
 Display type can be a simple Power Point Presentation or a shareable Google Slides presentation.